templexxx/u64/README.md

 ## Limitation

-1. The maximum element is 2^58-1, it's enough big for most cases.
+1. The maximum size of set is 32Mi, big enough for most cases.

-2. The maximum size of set is 32Mi,

 ## Mathematics